"With oxygen it's no big deal."

 Ultimately, making it to the top is a triumph on its own merits.
 Breaking a record for most climbs — on top of scaling the mountain twice in one week — simply puts Kami Rita in a league of his own.

-After learning about the Nepalese Sherpa who climbed Mount Everest twice in one week and scaled it 24 times in total, read about the bodies of dead climbers on Mount Everest that serve as guideposts.
+After learning about the Nepalese Sherpa who climbed Mount Everest twice in one week and scaled it 24 times in total, read about the bodies of dead climbers on Mount Everest that serve as guideposts as well as the survival story of Beck Weathers.
 Then, witness the mind-blowing Mount Roraima in 22 photos.